Good self-care starts with good sleep

 - Make sure your bedroom is the perfect environment for sleep – quiet, dark, cool and comfortable

-- If you smoke or vape, and you are not ready to give up nicotine, then make sure you avoid smoking or vaping within 2 hours of bedtime as nicotine keeps you awake for longer6
+- If you smoke or vape, and you are not ready to give up nicotine, then make sure you avoid smoking or vaping within 2 hours of bedtime, as nicotine keeps you awake for longer.6 You may be surprised at how much nicotine is in a cigarette and more.

 - Exercise earlier in the day.
 Strenuous exercise close to bedtime can make it difficult to fall asleep7